 - Spring: Oct.
 1

 The Spring 2023 application is now open through Sept.
 30, 2022.

 The application for the following semesters will be activated 30 days before each deadline.
 At that time, you need to be logged into your NEIU email (Nmail) in order to complete the application.

 Note: Graduate students, TLP students, and second bachelor's degree-seeking students are not eligible for the Goodwin College of Education Merit Tuition Scholarship.

 Dr. Olga Kaszubowski Memorial Scholarship

 The Dr. Olga Kaszubowski Memorial Scholarship Fund provides an annual scholarship toward tuition and fees for one academic year.
-Undergraduate or graduate students who have been admitted to the Goodwin College of Education or College of Graduate Studies and Research and have declared a major in Elementary Education or Special Education are eligible to apply.
+Undergraduate or graduate students who have been admitted to the Goodwin College of Education or College of Graduate Studies and Research and have declared a major in Elementary Education, Middle Level Education, or Special Education are eligible to apply.
 Applicants must have a minimum GPA of 3.00/4.00.
 Preference will be given to applicants of Eastern European descent, particularly those of Polish descent, and/or veterans of the U.S. Armed Forces of any nationality.
 Descent is defined as having a parent, grandparent or great-grandparent who can trace his or her ancestry to one of the Eastern European countries.
 Additionally, preference will be given to applicants with concentrations in area of the sciences.
-Download and complete the Scholarship Application.
+The application is now open through April 15, 2022.

 This endowed scholarship is available to sophomore, junior and senior students majoring in K-12 education.
 Selection is based on merit/academic excellence.
 To be considered, you must be enrolled full-time at Northeastern Illinois University, and you must have a minimum grade point average of 3.5.